Synthetic magnetic fields for cold erbium atoms: II. Synthetic magnetic fields for three-level atoms

-We are interested in the following in the lower of the two dressed energy levels, with the dispersion shown as a solid red line in Fig.~\ref{fig:Rubidium}(b), for which one finds that the position of the minimum depends on the value of the Raman detuning.
-In the presence of the gradient of the real magnetic field, this Raman detuning depends on the transverse position $y$, see also Fig.~\ref{fig:Rubidium}(c).
-The effective Hamiltonian for the lower dressed state energy level can be approximated as
+We are interested in the following in the lower of the two dressed energy levels, with the dispersion shown as a solid red line in Fig.~\ref{fig:Rubidium}(b)-(d) , whose position of the minimum depends on the value of the Raman detuning, see Figs.~\ref{fig:Rubidium}(c),(d).
+In the presence of the gradient of the real magnetic field, this Raman detuning depends in turn on the transverse position $y$, see also Fig.~\ref{fig:Rubidium}(e).
+The effective Hamiltonian for the lower dressed state can thus be approximated as

+where $k_{\mathrm{x,min}}(y)$ denotes the wavevector at which the described minimum of the dispersion curve occurs, and $m^\ast$ denotes an effective mass for the motion along the $x$-direction.
+In the second equation (Eq.~\ref{eq:HchargedpartB}) we have used the replacement $k_{\mathrm{x,min}}(y) = q^\ast A_x^\ast(y)/\hbar$, where $A_x^\ast$ is the synthetic vector potential discussed above and $q^\ast$ is a synthetic charge, which will be chosen by convenience.
+Note that both the effective mass $m^\ast$ and $k_{\mathrm{x,min}}$ (correspondingly also the synthetic vector potential $A_x^\ast$ and the synthetic magnetic field $B_z^\ast$, the latter as introduced below) depend on the used value of the effective Rabi frequency $\Omega_{\mathrm{R}}$.